reinierkb/kirkandblackbeard/src/people/reinier.md

 product management, UX/CX design, prototyping, agile practice, facilitation

 ### Three things Reinier worked on
-* [Corona Melder](https://coronadashboard.government.nl/landelijk/coronamelder), the official Dutch COVID-19 notification app that monitored potential infection risk for users in a privacy-first way.
-Client: Dutch ministry of health (VWS), Reinier lead the team building the product
+* [CoronaMelder](https://coronadashboard.government.nl/landelijk/coronamelder), the official Dutch COVID-19 notification app that monitored potential infection risk for users in a privacy-first way.
+Client: Dutch ministry of health (VWS), Reinier lead the team building and releasing the product.
-* [Funda](https://www.funda.nl), the no. 1 online market place for real estate in The Netherlands Client: Funda, Reinier lead the teams building the mobile apps.
+* [Funda](https://www.funda.nl), the no. 1 online market place for real estate in The Netherlands.
+Client: Funda, Reinier lead the team building the mobile apps.
 * [NOS](https://nos.nl), the Dutch BBC News, was one of the first public broadcasters taking digital seriously and transformed towards an omnichannel news provider.
-Reinier, as the UX designer of the ‘New Media’ team, redesigned all NOS websites and designed the first iPhone and Android app for the NOS in 2012
+Reinier, as the UX designer of the ‘New Media’ team, redesigned all NOS websites and designed the first iPhone and Android app for the NOS in 2012.

 > Reinier will always ensure that priorities are set based on the value for the end user and thus on the business value for the organization.
 He is very goal-oriented and therefore a great initiator and contributor towards a collectively created (product) vision.—Geeske Kloostra, Head of Product, Miele X.